The Best Oatmeal Chocolate Chip Cookies Ever!

 Cooking time also depends on how soft you want your cookies.

 Staying home can be boring and even stressful at times.
+It is always good to get out of the house but sometimes it just isn't possible.
 No matter why you are stuck at home, baking and cooking is a great way to pass the time in a constructive manner that will keep you grounded and comfortable, even in semi-isolation.

 It is also a good activity for spending time with your family members and just talk.
 Many simple and interesting conversations happen while baking and at the end of it everyone gets a delicious treat.